Combined Learning of Linear Parameter-Varying Models and Robust Control Invariant Sets: Model and set parameterization

 \section{Model and set parameterization}

 In this section, we present a model and RCI set parameterization, using which we formulate Problem~\eqref{eq:regularized_sysID}.
 We parameterize the model as a qLPV system.
 Such models describe state evolution using a time-varying linear map, with the linear maps scheduled using an explicitly characterized function~\cite{Toth2010Book}.
 They have frequently been observed to provide a very good balance between prediction accuracy and ease of robust controller design.
 In this work, we exploit a particular choice of scheduling function parameterization that enables a straightforward derivation of a linear system with multiplicative uncertainty that bounds the qLPV system.
 Then, we parameterize the RCI set as a polytope with fixed normal vectors, in which we induce robustness for the uncertain linear system using linear inequalities.
+Finally, we present a formulation of the control-oriented regularization function $\mathbf{r}$ for our parameterization.